The Soundhouse Tapes: Reception and legacy

 Deciding to release the EP as a memento for fans, the group only printed 5,000 copies, 3,000 of which were sold by mail order in the first week.
 The EP was so successful that Rod Smallwood reports that several fans asked for copies of The Soundhouse Tapes at their local record stores, to the point where HMV and Virgin tried to order 20,000 copies each.
 Smallwood states, "we could have really cashed in at that point.
 It was our record, not EMI's, and we could have made enough to clear our debts, if we'd wanted to, maybe got it in the charts, even.
 But there was just no way.
 It really was something special for the true die-hard Maiden fans, and we'd already made that quite clear.
 If we'd changed our minds, just to get our hands on a bit of cash, it would have been selling out the kids who'd gone to all the trouble to send in for one of the original 5,000 copies.
 We thought, 'No, we'll wait until we can do it properly with EMI.'"

-Today, the EP is considered a valuable collector's item, with Record Collector reporting in 2011 that copies of the original have been purchased at up to £800.
+The EP is considered a valuable collector's item.
+In 2026, a copy sold at auction for USD 4,418.
 The three tracks on it, along with the unreleased recording of "Strange World" from the same sessions, were later reissued on the 4-LP edition of the band's first compilation album, Best of the Beast.
 As stated the former editor of the German magazine Rock Hard, Götz Kühnemund, Iron Maiden were (and still are) the inspiration for all the heavy metal bands we know today because they're an intrinsically heavy metal group.
 It is equally important for those who play power metal, speed, thrash, death, black, hard rock – almost every genre.
 Iron Maiden took hard rock from the '70s, took it into the' 80s, and created a new genre that didn't exist before.
 This band with independently distributed The Soundhouse Tapes demo introduced a DIY approach to all rock music and inspired next generations of new coming bands around the world.